DevNikoS/DevNikoS/README.md

 ### Still Learning..
 Getting better.
+#### What is going on?
+- C#, JavaScript, HTML, CSS, RestAPI, SQL, you name it.
+Becoming to fullstack

 <!--
 **DevNikoS/DevNikoS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.